mannin35/CS-180-Project-5/Tests.md

 13. Check ‘testBuyer-testSeller.txt’ file to see if message is sent
 Test 3 Status: PASSED

-Test 4: Buyer messages Seller through List
+Test 4: Buyer messages Seller through Search
 Steps:
 1. Create a Seller
 2. Seller selects 2 for ‘Create a Store’